 As a result of studies at the Queen's Veterinary School, University of Cambridge, it has been found that some Cocker spaniels suffer from an unusual form of chronic pancreatitis.
 This results in bouts of sickness, diarrhoea and abdominal pain and, in some dogs, the development of diabetes mellitus.
 Clinical details and blood samples from affected dogs are being collected by Penny Watson at Cambridge to help with further genetic studies and find a better diagnostic test.
 It is hoped that the results of these studies will help in the diagnosis and treatment of this condition in Cocker spaniels in the future.Information Sheet on Pancreatitis (PDF file)

-If you have a Cocker Spaniel who has been diagnosed with the condition and currently being medicated and would like to help in the research, we would be grateful if you would complete the questionnaire part of the form by copying and pasting the questions and replies into an email and sending them to either Penny Watson at Cambridge or Sandy Platt, KC Breed Health Coordinator.
+If you have a Cocker Spaniel who has been diagnosed with the condition and currently being medicated and would like to help in the research, we would be grateful if you would complete the questionnaire part of the form by copying and pasting the questions and replies into an email and sending them to either Penny Watson at Cambridge or Carol West, KC Breed Health Coordinator.

 MAMMARY TUMOURS RESEARCH

 The Oncology Research Group at the Animal Health Trust is a member of a consortium of European research groups being funded by the European Union to try and identify the genetic aberrations that make certain pedigree dog breeds susceptible to developing particular diseases.
 In the case of Cocker Spaniels, the AHT wishes to try and identify the genetic mutations associated with conferring a susceptibility to developing mammary tumours.
 The leaflet through which the AHT are initially attempting to enlist the help of breeders and owners to collect samples can be downloaded by clicking on the link below :-